What does "all for naught" mean?

-All for naught means 'all for nothing'. e.g. Kate didn't get the promotion, and she felt her hard work was all for naught.
+All for naught is an idiom that means "all for nothing", e.g. Kate didn't get the promotion, and she felt her hard work was all for naught.

 Examples of naught in a sentence